DISTANCE

 Female Lael Wilcox (2015) 15:10:59

-The Tour Divide is an 2745 mile route that stretches from Banff, AB to Antelope Wells, NM.
-The route is roughly 70% off road, consisting of gravel roads, jeep track, and a very small percentage of single track.
-Traveling through the Canadian provinces of Alberta and British Columbia, and the states of Montana, Idaho, Wyoming, Colorado, and New Mexico, the trails covers a wide range of landscapes.
+The Tour Divide is a legendary 2,745-mile route that stretches from Banff, Alberta, to Antelope Wells, New Mexico.
+Approximately 70% off-road, the trail consists of gravel roads, jeep tracks, and a small percentage of singletrack, offering a diverse and challenging terrain.
+Spanning the Canadian provinces of Alberta and British Columbia and the U.S. states of Montana, Idaho, Wyoming, Colorado, and New Mexico, the route covers an impressive range of landscapes.

-The route is based off the GDMBR* (Great Divide Mountain Bike Route) from the Adventure Cycling Association, and took four years to map and was released by in 1998.
-The first ITT of the route was in 2005, while the first Grand Depart was in 2008 (usually held on the second Friday in June).
-Only a handful of riders attended the first Grand Depart but today close to 200 brave men and women toe the line to test themselves against each other, the route, Mother Nature and most importantly, themselves.
+Based on the Great Divide Mountain Bike Route (GDMBR) from the Adventure Cycling Association, the Tour Divide took four years to map and was officially released in 1998.
+The first individual time trial (ITT) of the route occurred in 2005, with the inaugural Grand Depart taking place in 2008.
+Held annually on the second Friday in June, the Grand Depart started with just a handful of riders but now attracts nearly 200 participants, each testing themselves against the route, the elements, and their own limits.

-*The Project doesn’t have a separate resource for the GDMBR but we do off planning aids.
+While we don’t have a separate resource for the GDMBR, we do offer planning aids.
 You can find them here.

 Elevation profiles provided by John Schilling.
 Support John’s effort by purchasing prints, sticks and mugs of these profiles.